dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 Base Header Level: 3

-TODOs:

-* Abstract should highlight: more arguing about why it is important to be able to move things around

 # Introduction

 Today, cloud computing [#Grance:2011] service instances cannot easily move from one cloud service provider to another.
 Cloud standards are seen to be the panacea, yet have little adoption by the market, especially by the market's dominant players.
 If where adopted, *de jure* standards are not as widely adopted as *de facto*  standards (e.g. Amazon EC2).
 Software libraries and frameworks that abstract cloud computing services to common interfaces are more widely adopted (see "Related Work").
 However, even the most relevant standards or software libraries have little or no service instance relocation functionality.
 Ultimately, those cloud service instances remain locked under the control of the service provider, unless significant manual and/or ad-hoc  efforts are spent by the service instance owners.